ystex/Federated-Learning-with-Friend-Discovery-and-Model-Substitution-/README.md

 FL-Dropout: The server simply ignores the dropout clients performs global aggregation on the non-dropout clients.

 FL-Stale: The method to deal with dropout clients is to use their uploaded local model updates for the current round’s global aggregation.

+FL-FDMS-CR: Our proposed Friend Discovery and Model Substitution algorithm with Reducing Similarity Computation Complexity

 ## Requirments
 Python 3.6